“Dear Peter Obi, Kwankwaso”: New Party Sends Message to 2 ADC Presidential Aspirants

-• The Nigeria Democratic Congress (NDC) has invited Peter Obi and Rabiu Musa Kwankwaso to join ahead of the 2027 elections
+• The Nigeria Democratic Congress (NDC) invited Peter Obi and Rabiu Musa Kwankwaso to join the party ahead of the 2027 elections

 • Obi and Kwankwaso aspire for the African Democratic Congress (ADC) presidential ticket against Atiku Abubakar and Rotimi Amaechi

-• Social media reactions revealed mixed sentiments on the NDC's invitation to Obi and Kwankwaso amid ADC crisis,
+• Social media reactions showed mixed sentiments on the NDC's invitation to Obi and Kwankwaso amid the ADC crisis

 FCT, Abuja - The Nigeria Democratic Congress (NDC) has extended an invitation to Peter Obi and Senator Rabiu Musa Kwankwaso ahead of the 2027 elections.